iamkarlotolentino/cs122_comorg_project/README.md

 #### THIS PROJECT

-It is a working Automated Teller Machine designed for a simple demonstration on how assembly language is applied to create a menu-driven applications.
-This is a project requirement in our CS122 subject at Mariano Marcos State University.
+An automated teller machine mobile designed to imitate an industrial bank machine.
+This is a project requirement in our CS-122 course subject at Mariano Marcos State University.
+To demonstrate how we can create a menu-driven interface applications using vanilla assembly language (ASM).

 #### Video Pages
 The application changes video page for faster view response.
 Refer in this list to identify which page is being displayed and has been dedicated to.